 Website | Neighborhood: Tongin | Address: 34 Jahamun-ro 7-gil, Jongno District, Seoul, South Korea

-Bar Cham is one of Seoul’s most popular bars and is located in a beautiful hanok, a traditional Korean house.
-To get a table, you either have to book a month in advance or join the night-of waiting list, which can be pretty long depending on the day and time of night.
+Bar Cham is one of Seoul’s most popular bars, set inside a beautiful hanok, a traditional Korean house.
+To get a table, you either book a month in advance or throw yourself at the night-of waiting list, which can run long depending on the day and time.
+I am nothing if not committed, so I waited.

 The cocktails lean heavily on Korean ingredients and spirits, and the menu is divided into six regions, with each drink built around ingredients from that area.
-The drinks were incredibly inventive, and a lot of them came with tiny bites to pair.
+Basically a tipsy tour of Korea, no passport required.
+Everything I tried was wildly inventive, and a lot of the drinks came with tiny bites to pair.

-You can add your name to the list using a computer out front, but unfortunately it only accepts Korean phone numbers.
-If you don’t have one, head inside and ask the staff to DM you on Instagram when your table is ready, which is what they did for us.
+You can add your name to the list using a computer out front, except it only accepts Korean phone numbers, which is a delightful little plot twist if you don’t have one.
+If you’re in that boat, head inside and ask the staff to DM you on Instagram when your table is ready.
+That’s what they did for us, and honestly, crisis averted.

 bar cham seoul